-How Sally Beauty partnered with VTEX to succeed during the Covid-19 crisis
+How Sally Beauty succeeded during the COVID-19 crisis

 “In addition to the features that contribute to the growth of an e-commerce, VTEX’s great team that accompanies the customer in each stage is essential”.Romina Mitar – E-commerce Manager South America en Sally Beauty